MarkBaggett/504lab/docs/solution.md

 What is the process id number of the backdoor?
 ```

 Now you need to know its process ID number.
-That is the other number that appears in the output 6392.
-It was displayed because we used the -o option when we called netstat.
+That is the other number that was displayed in when we ran compare-objects.
+The port number was displayed because we used the -o option when we called netstat.
+In the example above the port number was 6392.
+Enter that as the answer to the question.

 ```
 What is the process id number of the backdoor?
 6392